-The world’s best shore diving is from Bonaire where you can buy unlimited scuba diving packages
+The world’s best shore diving is in Bonaire where you can buy unlimited scuba diving packages

-The best way to enjoy the shore diving in Bonaire is as an experienced and certified scuba diver.
+The best shore dives in Bonaire can be enjoyed by experienced and certified scuba divers.
 Go as a buddy-pair and dive the shore dive sites around this Netherlands Antilles island.
-Bonaire has been vote ‘Best Shore Dive Destination‘ by the readers of Scuba Diving Magazine 22 consecutive times, no less!
+Bonaire’s shore dives are so good they have been vote ‘Best Shore Dive Destination‘ by the readers of Scuba Diving Magazine 22 consecutive times!

 Bonaire is known for its easy shore diving.
-You can dive at any time you want, which includes night diving.
-Just put the tanks in your hire-truck and go diving where ever you wish.
-Probably one of the cheapest places to dive in the world.
-With over 60 of the best shore dives to choose from.
-With unlimited dive packages to hire dive tanks.
-Bonaire is a divers paradise.
+You can dive at any time you wish which includes night diving.
+Simply put the tanks in your hire-truck and drive to your chosen shore dive site and go diving.
+Probably the cheapest place to dive in the world.
+Choose from over 60 of the best shore dives.

 Where is Bonaire located in the Caribbean